IMA-WorldHealth/bhima/docs/INSTALL.md

 Before you begin the installation process, please make sure you have all the bhima dependencies installed locally.
 We only test on Linux, so your best bet is to use a Linux flavor you are familiar with.
 Please make sure you have recent version of:
  1. [MySQL](http://dev.mysql.com/downloads/) (5.6 or newer)
  2. [Redis](redis.io)
+ 3. curl
- 3. [NodeJS](https://nodejs.org/en/) (we recommend using [node version manager](https://github.com/creationix/nvm) on linux.
+ 4. [NodeJS](https://nodejs.org/en/) (we recommend using [node version manager](https://github.com/creationix/nvm) on linux.
 Note that we only test on stable and edge).
- 4. [WKHTMLtoPDF](http://wkhtmltopdf.org/downloads.html) (use the compiled binaries, even if it is distributed with your package manager.
+ 5. [WKHTMLtoPDF](http://wkhtmltopdf.org/downloads.html) (use the compiled binaries, even if it is distributed with your package manager.
 The binaries come with patched Qt).
- 5.	npm
- 6.	curl
- 7.	yarn
+ 6.	yarn
- 8.	git
+ 7.	git

 ###### Detailed dependency installation instructions for Ubuntu (verified / installed specifically using VirtualBox)